swhan0329/topology_classification/README.md

 ## Q & A
-If you have a question, please send e-mail to me.
+If you have a question, make issue or send e-mail to me.

-swhan0329@gmail.com
+E-mail: swhan0329@gmail.com